FAQ

 Will having a registered copyright and an ISBN make people think I'm a "real" author?

 The best way to be considered a real writer is to write a good book that readers will buy and to make sure the book is free of grammatical and format errors.
-This holds true whether you're trying to impress fellow writers, publishing industry professionals, or readers.
+This holds true whether you're trying to impress readers, fellow writers, or publishing industry professionals.

-A final note on being a "real" writer.
+I can't stress this enough.
 Belief starts within.
-Hold yourself to the highest standards so you know that you are publishing a good book.
+Hold yourself to highest standards so you know that you are publishing a good book.
 Don't spend a lot of time worrying about what others think of you.
 Their opinions should be of far less importance than your own.

 How do I get an agent?

 I'm probably not the right author to answer this question.
+I've had a few agents.
 However, the tried and true ways are usually how most authors go about the quest.

 1. Go to conferences where agents participate and take appointments.
 Follow the protocols set up there to meet agents.